 Insurance claims may also be affected.
 Many policies stipulate compliance with all local electrical codes; hence, unresolved electrical faults might lead to denied claims in the event of damage or accidents linked to the fault.

-Property owners and landlords must be particularly vigilant.
-It is their responsibility to guarantee that all electrical systems are safe and compliant to protect tenants and avoid potential litigation or insurance complications from unaddressed C2 findings.
+Property owners and landlords must understand their landlord responsibilities.
+It is their responsibility to ensure that all electrical systems are safe and compliant to protect tenants and avoid potential litigation or insurance complications from unaddressed C2 findings.

 Understanding the Difference Between C1, C2, and C3 Codes